Carreau/phd-dissertation/parts/part3.rst

     Chronophotography representing the displacement a trapped actin bead in a solution with probe bead.
-During this experiment, the actin bead is kept static in the optical trap (marked b the cross) while the stage is moved.
+During this experiment, the actin bead is kept static in the optical trap (marked by the cross) while the stage is moved.
     Scale bar is 5 micrometers.
 Total movie duration is 21 seconds.